smarterclayton/kubernetes/docs/design/secrets.md

 # Secret Distribution

 ## Abstract

 A proposal for the distribution of secrets (passwords, keys, etc) to containers inside Kubernetes using a custom volume type.

 ## Motivation

 Secrets are needed in containers to access internal resources like the Kubernetes master or external resources such as git repositories, databases, etc.

 A goal of this design is to eliminate or minimize the modifications to containers in order to access secrets.
 Secrets should be placed where the container expects them to be.

-## Use Cases

-1. Access the Kubernetes master using a custom .dockercfg
-2. Access DockerHub using credentials from .dockercfg
-3. Access a GitHub repository using SSH keys
-4. Access a super secret service using a set of keys

 ## Constraints and Assumptions

 * This design does not prescribe a method for storing/transmitting secrets
 * Encryption and node security are orthogonal concerns
 * It is assumed that node and master are secure and that compromising their security could also compromise secrets.

+## Use Cases

+1. As a cluster operator, I want to allow a pod to access the Kubernetes master using a custom .kubeconfig, so that I can securely reach the master
+2. As a cluster operator, I want to allow a pod to access the DockerHub using credentials from a .dockercfg file, so that pods can push images to the DockerHub
+3. As a cluster operator, I want to allow a pod to access a GitHub repository using SSH keys, so that I can push and fetch to and from the repository
+4. Access a super secret service using a set of keys

 ## Proposed Design

 ### Overview

 This design proposes mounting secrets with a new volume type.
 The secrets volume will be backed by a volume plugin that does the actual work of fetching the secret and placing it on the filesystem to be mounted in the container.
 It should be possible to mount single files as part of a secret.
 Secrets may consist of multiple files.
 For example, an SSH key pair.
 In order to remove the burden from the end user in specifying every file that a secret consists of, it should be possible to mount all files provided by a secret with a single ```VolumeMount``` entry in the container specification.

 ### Secret Volume Source